lazalajochy/azure-coneptos/README.md

 An NSG is a firewall at the network level.
 It controls which traffic is allowed or denied to subnets or network interfaces based on rules (port, protocol, source, destination).

+* **Private DNS Zone**

+In Azure is a private, internal DNS service that lets resources inside your VNet resolve names without going through the public internet.